kentucky

 I have made designing music merchandise for bands one of my specialties.
 In fact, it’s one of my favorite things to do.
 Networking with other musicians has taught me a lot about this print graphic design genre.
 This art was a callback to our most recent independent EP “The Other Side of the Sea”, which I also designed the layout for.
 Some players prefer more literal, music based interpretations in their merch designs instead.

-Every band or artist needs to sell physical merchandise at their shows.
-If you want to successfully grow your fanbase, you must have some quality merch items on your table.
+Every band or artist should sell some physical merchandise at their shows.
+If you want to successfully grow your fanbase, it helps to have some quality merch items on your table.
 Buttons, stickers, CDs, refrigerator magnets, and can koozies are great ideas.

 One of the most effective ways for music fans to support their favorite local artists is wearing their shirts wherever they go.
 An eye catching apparel design can start up conversations with both friends and strangers alike.
 Subsequently, this investment would make a great way to help spread the word about your own brand.

-Contact me for your own band shirt design or musician shirt art
+Contact me for your own musician shirt art

 Do you need a band merch artist?
 Let’s work together to find your perfect fit.
 Contact me today if your indie band or record label needs a rad shirt design of your very own!